- Our partners

 - Sailing in Dodecanese

-Q: What time & date is the yacht redelivery?
+Q: What is the payment procedure?

 One week cruise